olebedev/go-starter-kit/README.md

 ## Build

 Install dependencies and type `NODE_ENV=production make build`.
 This rule is producing webpack build and regular golang build after that.
 Result you can find at `$GOPATH/bin`.
-Note that the binary will be named as the current project directory.
+Note that the binary will be named **as the current project directory**.

 ## License
 MIT